Typically identifies 4 or more fertile days1

 Smiley face – Peak Fertility

-This is the user’s most fertile time and the result will be displayed for 2 days.
-If the user has intercourse today she will maximise her chance of getting pregnant.
-The user should stop testing after the first day that Peak Fertility is displayed (3 error symbols will be displayed simultaneously if she continues to test).
+This is the user’s most fertile time and the result will be displayed for 48 hours.
+If the user has intercourse whilst Peak Fertility is displayed she will maximise her chance of getting pregnant.
+The user should stop testing after the first day that Peak Fertility is displayed (an error symbol will be displayed simultaneously if she continues to test).